DEFRA/defra-docker-node/README.md

 This repository contains Node parent Docker image source code for Defra.

-The following table lists the versions of node available, and the parent node image they are based on:
+The following table lists the versions of node available, and the parent Node.js image they are based on:

 | Node version  | Parent image       |
 | ------------- | -----------------  |